CodyWLee/CSE110-Sp25-Lab-7/README.md

 Snapshot occurs in the present whilst navigation occurs after it finishes loading.
 Both have different things they look for and both have drawbacks.

+Add this <meta name="viewport"> tag with width or initial-scale Add something so this doesn't pop up <html> element does not have a [lang] attribute add a meta desccription.